-May had implemented these garden city and regionalist ideas already in his earliest independent planning work in Silesia, in his canonical housing developments (Siedlungen) in Frankfurt, and even in his urban master plans in the Soviet Union.
-In each case he worked towards dissolution of the crowded metropolitan center into a looser constellation of 'satellite cities' (Trabantenstädte) or regional 'garden colonies.'
+developments (Siedlungen) in Frankfurt, and even in his urban master plans in the Soviet Union.
+In each case he worked towards dissolution of the crowded metropolitan centre into a looser constellation of "satellite cities" (Trabantenstädte) or regional "garden colonies".
 As Mumford's book explained, this concept of simultaneously expanding and decentralizing the city through manageable, orderly parts has deep connections to colonization, and even colonialism.
-Plans for an 'inner colonization' were first proposed by early industrialists such as Robert Owen and James Buckingham, who sought to create small, balanced communities in the open countryside 'in order to enable the new industrial workers to rise out of the squalid state in which they lived.'
-Reformers such as Edward Wakefield advocated a more systematic application of the 'art of colonization' in foreign lands such as Australia.
-Indeed, garden city principles dominated English colonial planning for the first half of the twentieth century in places like Nairobi, Jerusalem, Manila and Sydney.
-Paradoxically, May's Kampala plan both follows this rich line of planning tradition and seeks to battle the 'barbarizing social results' of capitalism, including its colonialist form.
-The fact that the Nazis, too, employed the Neighborhood Unit, or 'Development Cell,' is a sign of the 'traditional' and 'rooted' values as well as malleable agendas implicit in the idea.
+Plans for an "inner colonization" were first proposed by early industrialists such as Robert Owen and James Buckingham, who sought to create small, balanced communities in the open countryside "in order to enable the new industrial workers to rise out of the squalid state in which they lived".
+Reformers such as Edward Wakefield advocated a more systematic application of the "art of colonization" in foreign lands such as Australia.
+44 Indeed, garden city principles dominated English colonial planning for the first half of the twentieth century in places like Nairobi, Jerusalem, Manila and Sydney.
+45 Paradoxically, May's Kampala plan both follows this rich line of planning tradition and seeks to battle the "barbarizing social results" of capitalism, including its colonialist form.
+The fact that the Nazis, too, employed the Neighborhood Unit, or "Development Cell", is a sign of the "traditional" and "rooted" values as well as malleable agendas implicit in the idea.46

 The street plans and housing of May's Kampala expansion scheme of 1947 reveal an informal and curvilinear plan with social and cultural institutions at strategic intersections, and traditional, pitched-roof houses along winding, tree-lined streets, surrounded by greenbelts.
-(Figure 7.5) Although May's plan for the city resembled plans from early in his career, the Kampala street plan stood in stark contrast to the rigid Zeilenbau (linear building) planning technique that May had employed with increasing frequency in Frankfurt after 1929, including the Hellerhof, Westhausen and Goldstein housing developments, designed for the German Garden City Association in Frankfurt.
+(Figure 15.5) Although May's plan for the city resembled plans from early in his career, the Kampala street plan stood in stark contrast to the rigid Zeilenbau (linear building) planning technique that May had employed with increasing frequency in Frankfurt after 1929, including the Hellerhof, Westhausen and Goldstein housing developments, designed for the German Garden City Association in Frankfurt.
 Although conceived primarily out of concern for economy, by 1930 May had conceptualized the Zeilenbau method of planning as the evolutionary end-stage of modern city planning.
-The carefully arranged, parallel rows of low-rise housing optimized cost, density, solar orientation and circulation.
-They seemed to offer an ideal means of providing modern housing for the masses.
-48 May had continued to use the Zeilenbau system of planning in the Soviet Union.
-Even his first larger housing project in Africa, the Delamere Flats apartment complex for middle-income Europeans in Nairobi-designed in 1938 but not built until 1947-51 - was laid out in efficient, parallel rows.
-49 The nine apartment blocks were built of reinforced concrete, outfitted with a version of the standardized Frankfurt kitchen, and had the first fully enclosed plumbing in East Africa.
-The resemblance to May's Frankfurt housing, both stylistically and in planning terms, was unmistakable.
-(Figure 7.6)